The Internet’s Own Girl: GRLCVLT

 I watched this story unfold via the press along with the rest of the nation.
 At the same time, I read reactions of horror amongst my peers in the group.
 Some shared their own encounters with rape and sexual assault, feeling deeply and personally affected by this trial.
 I watched the group spring quickly into action as soon Turner’s punishment was doled.
-I watched Remy Holwick, photographer/model and the GRLCVLT admin responsible for forming the New York branch, send out a bat signal to the group.
-Then, I watched as members of the community jumped in to contribute in whatever way possible, from donating a venue to promising press coverage from the outlet(s) they contribute to.
+I watched photographer and model Remy Holwick, the GRLCVLT admin responsible for forming the New York branch, send out a bat signal to the group.
+Then, I watched as members of the community jumped in to contribute in any way possible, from donating a venue to promising press coverage from the outlets they contribute to.

 featuring from left / Tara Daniels, Remy Holwick, Alexz Graves, Tiffany Tso, Ashley Hefnawy, Lane Moore.
 On Tara: dress, IiJin. earrings, Joanna Laura Constantine.
 On Remy: Personalized denim jacket, RAGING BUSH. skirt, Mary Katranzou.
 Choker, bracelets and necklaces, Joomi Lim. rainbow chrome necklace, Swarovski.
 On Alex: bodysuit, Tadashi Shoji.
 Shoes, Isabel Marant Etoile.
 On Tiffany: leather jacket, The Reformation.
 Crystal necklace, Joomi Lim. dress, Screaming Mimi’s.
 Heels, Alexis Gamblin.
 On Ashley: earrings, Joomi Lim. top, Kaelen.
 On Lane: black dress, Kelsey Randall.
 Leggings, Norma Kamali.
 Crop top, Topshop.
 Hoop earrings, R.J.
 Graziano.
 Booties, Marskinryyppy. on remy: Skirt, Kaelen.
 Shoes, Remi’s Own. top, Marna Ro.silver choker with gems, Joomi Lim. gold choker, Vita Fede.

 The battle against rape culture rages on, and GRLCVLT doesn’t seem to be easing up on their efforts.
-It also is not the only social change the group seeks.
-From Black Lives Matter to LGBTQ rights, the organization operates on the core beliefs of intersectionality and progressiveness.
+This is not the only social change the group seeks.
+From police brutality to LGBTQ rights, the organization operates on the core philosophies of intersectional feminism and progress.
 “GRLCVLT is body positive, career positive, in support of self-identified gender pronouns, and sex positive,” reads an official statement.

 Originally founded in Los Angeles by Annaliese Nielsen, the secret group is meant to act as a safe space, at least for those who can agree to the group’s fundamental purposes.
-Members offer TW (trigger warnings) when talking about touchier subjects, which might span from break ups to sexual assault.
-Specialized splinter groups have spun off with even more niche purposes: for women of color, women in business, etc.
+Members offer “TW” (trigger warnings) when talking about touchier subjects, which can span from relationship issues to sexual assault.
+Specialized splinter groups have spun off with even more niche purposes: for women of color, women in business, and so on.

 “Online communities are not new to me,” says Ashley Hefnawy, a 25-year-old freelance copywriter and journalist who joined at the beginning of 2015.
 “I’ve been all about them since I was young: MySpace, LiveJournal, even Neopets.”
 The difference between this community and those others, besides its private nature, is the closeness and commonality its members are able to find within it.

 Rules against slut-shaming, body-shaming and use of derogatory or racist terms exist in order to protect the space.
-The fact that a patriarchy exists and that marginalized groups deserve a voice is another general understanding shared by the community.
+The fact that patriarchy exists and that marginalized groups deserve a voice are also general understandings shared members of the community.
 When asked how the group has impacted her, 27-year-old producer Alexz Graves says, “I think understanding what intersectionality means and what it involves has been my biggest growth.”